Stovepiping: China

 China faces a large issue of different individual hierarchies that don’t collaborate with each other.
 Instead they stove-pipe the information up within their hierarchy, before the information is passed, if at all, on to a different agency.
 Part of the cause of this stove-piping can be seen as arising from the competition between different governmental bodies, but also within the bodies.
 With different governmental bodies fighting for greater power, often at the expense of another governmental body, there is a greater incentive not to share information with other governmental bodies.
 Additionally, there is competition to get acknowledgment from higher-ups within one's hierarchy, which encourages sharing information up the governmental-body hierarchy rather than across to a inter-related but distinctly separate governmental-body that one is less associated with.
 The Chinese Communist Party (CCP) has some means to alleviate this stove-piping being spurred by competition.
 For example, Leading Small Groups (LSGs) have coordinating power, but are limited in their scope of what they are willing to coordinate between governmental bodies.

-This stove-piping has implications beyond just inefficiencies for the CPP; dependence on LSGs for coordination can help centralize power within the party-elite, as the General Secretary and other high-level party officials can head these LSGs.
+This stove-piping has implications beyond just inefficiencies for the CCP; dependence on LSGs for coordination can help centralize power within the party-elite, as the General Secretary and other high-level party officials can head these LSGs.
 Despite centralizing power within the CCP, it’s unclear if the benefits of centralization of power from LSGs could possibly offset the costs and inefficiencies caused by stove-piping.